 Thanks to its OLED panel, the LG B1 has a near-infinite contrast ratio for perfect blacks.

 The LG B1 has okay SDR brightness.
 It's extremely similar to the LG BX OLED, and although the LG C1 OLED is brighter, the differences are minor.
 It's not bright enough to fight glare in a well-lit room.
 Also, it gets less bright with large areas of bright colors due to the aggressive Automatic Brightness Limiter (ABL), so sports like hockey or basketball are dimmer.
+If you want an OLED that gets brighter, then check out the newer version of this TV, the LG B2 OLED.

 We tested it after calibration in the 'Expert (dark space, night)' Picture Mode with Adjust Contrast set to '85', OLED Pixel Brightness to '100', Peak Brightness on 'High', and the Color Temperature set to 'Warm 50'.
 However, calibrating the TV affected the brightness a bit, as you can see our results before calibration here: